Pinocchio paradox: Future tense

 William F. Vallicella, while admitting that he has not read the articles published in Analysis, says that he does not see a paradox in the future tense of the sentence "My nose will grow now", or in the present tense of the sentence "My nose grows now".

 Vallicella argues that the future tense sentence cannot generate the liar paradox because this sentence cannot be ever treated as a falsity.
 He explains his point with this example: "Suppose I predict that tomorrow morning, at 6 AM, my blood pressure will be 125/75, but my prediction turns out false: my blood pressure the next morning is 135/85.
 No one who heard my prediction could claim that I lied when I made it even if I had the intention of deceiving my hearers.
 For although I made (what turned out to be) a false statement with the intention to deceive, I had no way of knowing exactly what my blood pressure would be the next day."
 The same explanation could be used to explain Pinocchio's sentence.
 Even if his prediction that his nose will grow turns out to be false, it is impossible to claim that he has lied.
 Then Vallicella explains why he does not see the liar paradox in Pinocchio's sentence if the present tense is used:

 However, Vallicella's argument can be criticized in the following way: Unlike Pinocchio, Vallicella's blood pressure does not respond to the veracity of his own statements.
 However, Pinocchio, operating within the framework of having observed that his nose grows when and only when he lies, would be making an inductively reasoned statement which he believes to be true based on his past experiences.

 But this critique to Vallicella's argument can also be challenged.
 Based on Pinocchio's own presumed understanding of the nature of when and why his nose grows, "my nose grows now" can only have been 'inductively reasoned' if Pinocchio was referring to a lie that he stated right beforehand.
 For Pinocchio, "my nose grows now" is a statement that merely serves to imply that whatever he said right before was a lie and that therefore his nose will probably be growing now because of that lie.
-In this context, the statement "my nose grows now" is a prediction or an 'educated' guess, which in its nature cannot be construed as a lie.
-Thus, whether or not his nose grows now would solely depend on what he said before "my nose grows now".
+In this context, the statement "my nose grows now" is a prediction or an 'educated' guess, which in its nature cannot be construed as a truth.
+Thus, whether or not his nose grows now would solely depend on what he said after "my nose grows now".